 STEP 3.
 Add in your slime activator (baking soda and saline solution) to complete the chemical reaction you read about above in the science behind the slime section.
 If you scrolled past it, go back and read it with your kids!

 STEP 4.
 We always recommend kneading your slime well after mixing.
 Kneading the slime really helps to improve it’s consistency.

 The trick with saline solution slime is to squirt a few drops of solution onto your hands before picking up the slime.

 You can knead the slime in the bowl before you pick it up as well.
 This slime is ultra stretchy but can be stickier.
 However, keep in mind that although adding more solution reduces the stickiness, it will create a stiffer slime.

-Slime lasts quite awhile!
+Slime lasts quite a while!
 I get a lot of questions regarding how I store my slime.
 We use reusable containers in either plastic or glass.
 Make sure to keep your slime clean and it will last for several weeks.
-I love the deli-style containers in my recommended slime supplies list here.

 If you want to send kids home with a bit of slime from a camp, party, or classroom project, I would suggest packages of reusable containers from the dollar store or grocery store, or even Amazon.
 For large groups, we have used condiment containers as seen in the pictures above!